delaneyj/datastar/code/php/sdk/README.md

 // Removes HTML fragments from the DOM.
 $sse->removeFragments('#my-div');

-// Merges signals into the store.
+// Merges signals into the signals.
 $sse->mergeSignals('{foo: 123}', [
     'onlyIfMissing' => true,
 ]);

-// Removes signals from the store.
+// Removes signals from the signals.
 $sse->removeSignals(['foo', 'bar']);

 // Executes JavaScript in the browser.